 She had a love affair with Prince Salim, who was the son of The Mughal Emperor Akbar.
 Prince Salim later became one of the most powerful emperors, Emperor Jahangir.
 The Anarkali Bazaar has now been divided into two parts.

 The first one is the “Old Anarkali Market,” which is famous for its traditional food items.
 In contrast, the second part is known as the “New Anarkali Bazaar,” which is very popular and famous for its handicrafts and embroidery.

-Lahore is the city of historical places and a must-visit place for you to enjoy the history behind its culture and environment.
+So, you now have the information about the best 11 places to visit in Lahore.
+Lahore is a city of historical sites and a must-visit place for you to enjoy the history behind its culture and environment.

+Millions of people visit Lahore as a tourist or traveler every year.
 If you have ever been to Lahore, share your stories with us in the comments.
 If not, you should plan your trip now (you’ll love it)